ViewComponent/view_component/adr/0003-polymorphic-slot-definitions.md

 1. **Examine kwargs**: this approach is brittle because the kwargs accepted by constituent components can change over time, potentially requiring changes to the `Item` component as well.
 1. **Unrestricted content**: not ideal because the content can literally be anything and relies on the caller following the "rules."

-It is my opinion that we need the ability to choose between multiple types within a single slot.
+It's my opinion that we need the ability to choose between multiple types within a single slot.

 ## Decision